 7. Keep up to date on threat data and messages from your cell provider.
 View any videos or advisories from your bank or other account providers.

-8. Don’t use password or PII in your emails.
+8. Don’t use passwords or PII in your emails.

 Losing your phone can cause headaches that can last for weeks, if not months, especially if you don’t get your number back immediately.
 You may incur hundreds to thousands of dollars of losses and penalties resulting from other accounts relying on your phone number, i.e. banks or financial institutions.
 If you lose your phone number, you can use services like Talkatone or TextNow to provide you with a WiFi phone number temporarily.
 (Alternately, a scammer may bribe a customer service rep to change the number to the device; this is actually becoming more prevalent than the basic social engineering variety.)